-Many works have demonstrated the potential of ion beams as probes for materials characterization within a broad range of energies from keV to MeV.[9,11] When the ion beam crosses the material, different interactions occur between the energetic ions and the atoms of the target material.
+Many works have demonstrated the potential of ion beams as probes for materials characterization within a broad range of energies from keV to MeV.^[9,11] When the ion beam crosses the material, different interactions occur between the energetic ions and the atoms of the target material.
 Different types of point and structural defects are produced by nuclear interactions.
-At high irradiation energies, electronic interactions lead to the ionization of the target atoms, i.e., creating a large number of electron-hole pairs in semiconductors.[12]
-At low and medium energies, defects are mainly created through nuclear interactions i.e., elastic collisions between the ions and the target nuclei which, depending on their recoil energies, can give rise to collision cascades.
-The profile of the continuous energy-loss along the ion path can be easily simulated using Monte Carlo-based programs, such as SRIM.[13]
-Particle-induced X-ray emission (PIXE) and Rutherford backscattering spectrometry (RBS) are two of the various well-established IBA techniques for materials characterization based on the nuclear and electronic interactions.
+At high irradiation energies, electronic interactions lead to the ionization of the target atoms, i.e., creating a large number of electron-hole pairs in semiconductors.^[12] At low and medium energies, defects are mainly created through nuclear interactions i.e., elastic collisions between the ions and the target nuclei which, depending on their recoil energies, can give rise to collision cascades.
+The profile of the continuous energy-loss along the ion path can be easily simulated using Monte Carlo-based programs, such as SRIM.^[13] Particle-induced X-ray emission (PIXE) and Rutherford backscattering spectrometry (RBS) are two of the various well-established IBA techniques for materials characterization based on the nuclear and electronic interactions.
 Despite the high sensitivity of these techniques to the chemical composition they are almost insensitive to defects.
-In this context, complementary techniques like ion beam-induced luminescence (in the following called ionoluminescence, IL) and in situ electrical characterization can contribute to understanding the formation and behavior of specific defects.[14]
-Different types of point and structural defects are produced by nuclear interactions and intensive ionization.
-In this context, IL can be used directly to monitor the formation and quenching of optically active defects through the luminescence evolution during the irradiation with the ion beam.[15]
-In some cases, this can give information on the charge state or the local environment of a specific defect.[16]
-Beyond the optical properties, many works have demonstrated the potential of ion beams to modify the electrical properties by creating and/or passivating defects.
+In this context, complementary techniques like ion beam-induced luminescence (in the following called ionoluminescence, IL) and in situ electrical characterization can contribute to www.advancedsciencenews.com standing the formation and behavior of specific defects.^[14] continuous or pulsed mode.
+Ionoconductivity that consists in measuring variations of the conductivity induced by the ion beam is performed by synchronizing the I-V and I/V-t was defects through the luminescence evolution continuous or pulsed mode.
+Ionoconductivity that consists in measuring variations of the conductivity induced by the ion beam is performed by synchronizing the I-V and I/V-t measurements with the ion beam irradiation.